NateWr/docs-themeofthecrop/_includes/theme/user/faq/social-profile-menu.md

 ![Screenshot of the Custom Links option in the WordPress navigation menu setup](/img/theme/social-profile-menu-custom-link.png)

-Once you've saved the links to your social media profiles, assign this menu to the **Social Profiles Menu** theme location.
+Once you've saved the links to your social media profiles, assign this menu to the **Social Profiles** theme location.

 ![Screenshot of the Theme Location setting in the WordPress navigation menu setup](/img/theme/social-profile-menu-theme-location.png)